-II.1 Data
+2.1.
+Data

 In this analysis, we use daily banking returns for 13 countries.
-These are mainly Eurozone countries but we also include the U.S., the U.K. and Japan to capture global banking conditions over our sample.
+These are mainly Eurozone countries but we also include the USA, the UK and Japan to capture global banking conditions over our sample.
 We use Datastream constructed national banking indices for consistency in their construction.
-We employ returns on a constant maturity 10-year sovereign bond for Greece, Ireland, Italy, Portugal and Spain (GIIPS) to represent sovereign bond market conditions in these crisis-hit countries and we also include Germany as a benchmark, due its consistently low yield.
+We employ returns on a constant maturity 10-year sovereign bond for Greece, Ireland, Italy, Portugal and Spain (GIIPS) to represent sovereign bond market conditions in these crisis-hit countries and we also include Germany as a benchmark, due to its consistently low yield.
 Once again, these bond indices are constructed by Datastream.
-Global market conditions are captured through the inclusion of a Datastream-constructed world market portfolio and liquidity conditions are proxied by the TED spread (difference between the three-month LIBOR rate and the rate on three-month U.S. government Treasury bills), which is sourced from the database of the Federal Reserve Board.
-Our sample covers the period from January 1, 2004 to December 31, 2017.
+Global market conditions are captured through the inclusion of a Datastream-constructed world market portfolio and liquidity conditions are proxied by the TED spread (the difference between the 3-month LIBOR rate and the rate on 3-month U.S. Government Treasury bills), which is soured from the database of the Federal Reserve Board.
+Our sample covers the period from 1 January 2004 to 31 December 2017.
 The starting point is chosen to avoid any contamination from earlier crises such as the bursting of the Dot.com bubble, the collapse of the Long Term Capital Management (LTCM) hedge fund or the Latin-American bond crisis.

-Table 1 reports summary statistics for the daily log returns of the banking sectors and for a constant-maturity 10-year sovereign bond of each of the countries analysed.5
+Table 1 reports summary statistics for the daily log-returns of the banking sectors and for a constant-maturity 10-year sovereign bond of each of the countries analysed.5